15 Importance

 Why is this a bad requirement?

-In this particular case, we could possibly replace “The system won’t allow a non-administrator user to edit the settings of another user” with:
+In this particular case, we could replace “The system won’t allow a non-administrator user to edit the settings of another user” with:

 • An administrator user should be able to edit any user settings.